Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20230228-intro-to-python-1/lesson.md

 Variables in Python come in a variety of types, such as:
 - `int` or **integer**: whole numbers such as `1`, `2`, `3`, etc.
 - `float` or **floating-point number**: numbers including decimals, e.g. `1.03`.
-- `str` or **string**: chains of alphanumeric characters flanked by quotation marks, e.g. `'apple'`.
+- `str` or **string**: chains of alphanumeric characters flanked by quotation marks, e.g. `"apple"`.
-You can use either single-quotes or double-quotes, but they must be the same on either end.
+    Double-quotes are stylistically perferred, but single-quotes also work.
+    If you need to include quotation marks in a string, you can use the other option to "escape" the quotation mark.

 Python is able to natively perform certain operations using these datatypes, such as basic addition `+`, subtraction `-`, multiplication `*`, division `/`, etc.